Mortgage Q&A: “Does a refinance require an appraisal?”

 As long as borrowers are current on their existing USDA loans (on time payments for 12 consecutive months), they can refinance to a lower rate with no need for an appraisal, property inspection, or a credit report.

 However, the new mortgage rate must be at least one percent below the old rate, no cash out is permitted, and the mortgage term cannot exceed 30 years.

 So that’s basically it.
-If you’re looking to get cash out via your refinance, an appraisal will likely be required.
-And traditional rate and term refinances also require appraisals.
+If you’re looking to get cash out via your refinance, an appraisal will likely be required unless the LTV is super low.

 Also note that some lenders may require appraisals as part of their own underwriting processes, so be sure to shop around to find a competitive lender that doesn’t require one if that’s what you’re looking for.

 Instead, the purchase price is used to come up with the property value.
-However, borrowers are urged to order an appraisal to ensure they don’t overpay for the home.
+However, borrowers are still urged to order an appraisal.

 Read more: When to refinance your mortgage?